 Payment of your admin fee takes the house off the market for five days, giving you time to complete the application process.

 The admin fee must be paid in full by each applicant in order to take the house off the market.
 The admin fee is non-refundable (please see administration fee agreement at the back of the application form for terms and conditions).
-Payments can be made by debit card, credit card (3% charge), bank transfer or direct deposit.
+Payments can be made by debit card, bank transfer or direct deposit.

-We are sorry, but we do not accept cash payments.
+We are sorry, but we do not accept credit card or cash payments.

 6. The tenancy and guarantor agreements